terminationshock/lisst/README.md

 ```

 This command will pipe the output of `git log` into *lisst*.
 It will open an interactive list which you can browse with the arrow keys.
-Each commit hash matching the regular expression `[0-9a-f]{7,40}` will be highlighted in red.
+Each commit hash matching the regular expression `[0-9a-f]{7,40}` will be highlighted.
 When you select a line containing a commit hash
 and hit the enter key, the command `git show <commit hash>` will be executed.
 When this command returns, the list will be shown again allowing you
 to select the next line of interest.